 The Occupational Therapy Licensure Compact (OT Compact) is an interstate compact, or a formal agreement among states, to facilitate interstate practice of occupational therapy.

 Under the OT Compact, Occupational Therapists (OTs) and Occupational Therapy Assistants (OTAs) who are licensed in good standing in a Compact member state may practice in other Compact member states via a “compact privilege,” which is equivalent to a license.

 The OT Compact establishes a licensure data system allowing for instantaneous verification of licensure information.
-The Compact also establishes an interstate commission, an instrumentality of the states composed of member state officials, to carry out the purposes of the Compact.
+The Compact also establishes an interstate commission, composed of member state officials, to carry out the Compact’s purposes.

 The OT Compact is a joint initiative of the American Occupational Therapy Association (AOTA) and the National Board for Certification in Occupational Therapy (NBCOT®).

-Learn more about the OT Compact in this webinar from the National Board for Certification in Occupational Therapy’s (NBCOT) 2020 State Regulatory Leadership Forum.
+Learn more about the OT Compact in this webinar from the National Board for Certification in Occupational Therapy (NBCOT®) 2020 State Regulatory Leadership Forum.